-In considering your Teams space design, you’re encouraged to focus on permissions, channels, and purpose.
-Use cases are labeled by the purpose of the Teams space: Community-based, Committee/Group-based, Working-based.
+In considering your Teams space design, you’re encouraged to focus on permissions, channels and purpose.
+Use cases are labeled by the purpose of the Teams space: Community-based, Committee/Group-based and Working-based.

 Community-based Teams spaces are designed to bring people together in a less formal manner than other Teams spaces.